josephmontes/VAA/README.md

         - The idea is that batters with a steeper Attack Angle tend to hit more Flyballs

 ## PLAYER SPOTLIGHT
-- I will look at the 20 hitters that were on both lists
+- The 20 hitters that were on both lists
-- I will group them by the ones whose 'g_wOBA' declined from season to season vs. those whose 'g_wOBA' improved
+  - Grouped by the ones whose 'g_wOBA' declined from season to season vs. those whose 'g_wOBA' improved

 ### List of batters on both lists whose 'g_wOBA' decreased from season to season